ImageMagick/Usage-Markdown/filter/index.md

 The primary cause of 'blocking' is either badly anti-aliased source image (as in the above example), or not enough smoothing (color mixing or blurring) between pixels to improve the overall look of an image.

-It is also typically seen when a very low resolution image is being resized to a much larger scale or for use on a high resolution device, such as shown above.
+It is also typically seen when a very low resolution image is being resized to a much larger scale for use on a high resolution device, such as shown above.
-Typically the most common place this is seen is in the use of a low resolution bitmap image in user generated newsletters and magazines that were then printed on very high resolution laser printers.
+Typically, the most common place this is seen is in the use of a low resolution bitmap image in user generated newsletters and magazines that were then printed on very high resolution laser printers.
 The newsletter looks great on screen, but 'blocky' on the printed page.

-This situation is very hard to fix, and generally best avoided, by using a much higher resolution clipart, or using a scalable vector image (such as SVG, and WMF format images).
+This situation is very hard to fix, and generally best avoided, by using higher resolution clipart, or using a scalable vector image (such as SVG, and WMF format images).

-Of course in some situations, blocking artefacts is actually desirable, and enhanced in the results.
+Of course, in some situations, blocking artefacts is actually desirable, and enhanced in the results.
-For example when you are trying to recreate some old low-resolution video games on newer high resolution displays, keeping the old 'blockiness' of the image enhances the 'retro' look.
+For example, when you are trying to recreate some old low-resolution video games on newer high resolution displays, keeping the old 'blockiness' of the image enhances the 'retro' look.
-Or perhaps when you are trying to rotate images, without generating and new, or merged colors.
+Or perhaps when you are trying to rotate images, without generating any new, or merged colors.

-Techniques for doing actually preserving the 'blockiness', but filling in the squares with diagonal lines, is known as [Pixel Art Scaling Algorithms](http://www.wikipedia.org/wiki/Pixel_art_scaling_algorithms), and many such schemes have been developed.
+Techniques for actually preserving the 'blockiness', but filling in the squares with diagonal lines, known as [Pixel Art Scaling Algorithms](http://www.wikipedia.org/wiki/Pixel_art_scaling_algorithms), and many such schemes have been developed.

 ### Ringing {#ringing}

 Ringing is an effect you often see in very low quality JPEG images close to sharp edges.
 It is typically caused by an edge being over compensated for by the resize or image compression algorithm, or a high quality filter being used with a bad support size.

-Here for example I use a special option to select a raw Sinc filter, on an very sharp color change.
+Here, for example, I use a special option to select a raw Sinc filter, on a very sharp color change.
 I also repeated the operation using IM's default resize operator, with its default filter selection for image enlargements.

 ~~~